sankar2707/Hallbooking-API/Readme.md

+## Hallbooking-API

-This repo is about the hall booking API tasks using nodeJS.
-This repo contains various endpoints based on the given task to achieve the desired results
+This task is about the hall booking API tasks using nodeJS.
+This contains various endpoints based on the given task to achieve the desired results

 The base URL: http://localhost:3000